jjborrelli/microbial-dyn/Docs/ms_draft.md

 The position of a species in the network tended to have less of an effect, although it was dependent on the measure used.
 Metrics like closeness (how many steps it takes to get to every other node) and Page Rank (measure of importance) Had strong positive relationships with keystoneness as measured by change in abundance and initial variation.
 These effects disappeared, however, when keystoneness was defined by all impact metrics.

+In most macrobiological studies the species that have been identified as keystone are those that prey upon competitively dominant taxa.
+Here we have shown that when multiple interaction types and impact is broadly defined, keystone species are those that positively affect taxa that compete weakly with many others.
+Species with strong predatory/parasitic links were less likely to be keystone species, despite what we may have expected from other experimentally determined keystones like _Pisaster_.

-It is clear then, that our definition of keystone species depends on how we define "large impact on the commmunity relative to their abundance."
+It is clear that our definition of keystone species depends on how we define "large impact on the commmunity relative to their abundance."
 Paine (1969) suggested that the impact of a keystone species is on the stability of the community.
 Power et al. (1996) extended that definition to mean a change in any measurable community trait.
 Which community trait we pick is therefore going to determine what species are likely to be identified as keystones.
 We also need to consider what magnitude of impact relative to abundance makes for keystone status.
 In this paper we called any species whose community importance was in the top 10% a keystone.

 With our quantitative definition, not all communities will have a keystone species, and some may have multiple.
-Our strictest definition, combining all four impact metrics, only has 94 of the possible 4550 species-community combinations were assigned keystone status.
-For the single impact measures, 450 species-community combinations were considered keystones.
+Our strictest definition, combining all four impact metrics, only has 42 of the possible 4537 species-community combinations were assigned keystone status.
+For the single impact measures, 454 species-community combinations were considered keystones.